cardano-foundation/CIPs/CIP-????/README.md

 1. Maintain backward compatibility with CIP-25 —
-tokens that only use CIP-25 updates should have token metadata displayed identically by CIP-25 indexers and CIP-???? indexers.
+tokens that only use CIP-25 updates should have token metadata displayed identically by CIP-25 indexers and CIP-86 indexers.
 2. Ensure that the current token metadata can be reconstructed by only looking at the blockchain, without accessing any external resources.
 3. Allow token metadata to be updated by designated authorities without minting or burning tokens.
-4. Allow existing token issuers to opt into and out of the CIP-???? update mechanism without having to remint all of their existing tokens.
+4. Allow existing token issuers to opt into and out of the CIP-86 update mechanism without having to remint all of their existing tokens.
 5. Allow designated authorities to securely rotate any keys that they use in their automated and networked processes